bparkis/llrt/README.md

 You define a neuron's behavior in LLRT by defining kernels, which are functions that you apply in sequence to the edges incident to the node, and to the node itself.
 The kernels do things like sum up incoming voltage or calculate the neuron's activation potential.

 The core functionality of LLRT is to allow you to apply a kernel to a Link.
 The process of doing that is called a "link operation."
-Many link operations grouped together can be called a "network operation" or a "batch."
+Applying the kernel to many links can be called a "network operation."
+One or more network operations - applying one or more kernels to one or more links - may be scheduled for parallel execution as a "batch."

 You can also apply a kernel to the nodes in a Component.
-This is really still applying the kernel to a Link; every Component has a selfLink with an edge from each node back to itself.
+This is really still applying the kernel to a Link; every Component has a self-link with an edge from each node back to itself.
+So, looping over the edges of the self-link is effectively looping over the nodes of the Component.

 ### 0 ends and 1 ends
 One end of each Link is the 0 end, and the other end is the 1 end.
 This may make a difference for the connectivity pattern.
-For example, in a strided local2d link, the 0 end is always the bigger end, and the 1 end is the smaller end.
+For example, in a strided local2d link, the 0 end is the bigger end, and the 1 end is the smaller end.
 For a local2d link, going from end 0 to end 1 has the connectivity pattern of a convolution, and going from end 1 to end 0 has the connectivity pattern of a transpose convolution.

 The ends of a Link are called LinkEnds.

 Components store the Links that are incident to them.
 A Component's Links are divided into the Links where the Component is attached to end 0, and the Links where the Component is attached to end 1.

-Individual edges can be described in the same way; one end of an edge is 0 and the other end is 1.

 ### Near ends and far ends